vijaybms18/Data-Analytics-Project/README.md

 # Data-Analytics-Project

 Health insurance or medical insurance is a type of insurance that covers the whole or a part of the risk of a person incurring medical expenses.
-By estimating the overall risk of health risk and health system expenses over the risk pool, an insurer can develop a routine finance structure, such as a monthly premium or payroll tax, to provide the money to pay for the health care benefits specified in the insurance agreement.— Wikipedia
+By estimating the overall risk of health risk and health system expenses over the risk pool, an insurer can develop a routine finance structure, such as a monthly premium or payroll tax, to provide the money to pay for the health care benefits specified in the insurance agreement.

 TOOLS : POWER BI , MYSQL DB CONNECTIVITY